Big-Vi/go-ci-cd/README.md

  - Create Dockerfile and Dockerfile.production
  - Build Docker production image using multi-stage builds
  - Add Docker compose and Makefile for easy of use
+ - Since the Go app and Postgres running in separate container, shared network needs to be created.
+The name of the network can be referenced rather than the IP which is not permanent.

 ### Useful Docker commands
  - To list images